 I solo travel because it reminds me the world is good.

-But solo traveling also helps you find an innate confidence.
+Solo traveling also helps you find innate confidence.
 I have learned to trust my instincts, be firm in my responses, and engage in conversations with strangers.
 Just simple discussions can truly change your opinions and outlook on life.
 There is so much kindness in the world.
 I think as a society, we focus on the terror (i.e. instilling fears via media, etc. as mentioned above), we forget the inherent goodness of others.
 Not everyone is out to hurt you, scam you, or even terrify you.
 Some just want to share their culture.
 Some of the most genuine and heartfelt conversations have happened just by talking with someone while on a bus or a tour.
 That is beautiful so to me.
 Solo travel really pushes me out of the comfort and safety of built-in travel companions and forces those exchanges.

 I solo travel because I want adventure my way.

-In the most selfish way, I love solo travel because I can do exactly what I want when I want.
+In the most selfish way, why I solo travel is because I can do exactly what I want when I want.
 When I am home, I hate making decisions on what to do or where to eat, but when I am traveling, I relish in the decision making.
 If I want to go to Paris and skip the Louvre, I will.
 If I want to sleep a little late instead of getting up at dawn to explore, I can.
 I love that I can walk as fast or as slow, as far as I want, or not at all.
 I can stop and grab food in the middle of the afternoon.
 As a society, we are told that being selfish is bad.
 But why is that?
 Putting yourself first is so important.
 Maybe not all the time, but self-love and nurturing that independence, in my humble opinion, is pretty vital.

 Solo travel is not for everyone.
 But hear this – never let fear or loneliness be a defining factor in life.
 Let is be a learning experience.
-Learning the important lesson that the world is inherently good, that you can push through the anxiety, overcome the injury, get lost and find your own way – that is the beauty of solo travel.
+Learning the important lesson that the world is inherently good, that you can push through the anxiety, overcome the injury, get lost, and find your own way – that is the beauty of solo travel.
 You become a sum of all of these parts.